Brenthubbard/April-2-project/README.md

 ## Known Bugs

-* Application was not designed for edge cases.
+* Logic works but can't get it to print to UI
-* Will update later.
+*

 ## License